Cass County is named for Lewis Cass, who was a senator and presidential candidate from Michigan.

 Contractor: C C Larsen & Sons Company of Council Bluffs

 Description: The building faces north and is a two story buff colored brick and contrete structure.
 The rectangular shaped building is located on landscaped grounds in the center of Atlanta.
 The building is trimmed with Indiana limestone.
 The north front has a small overhang at the first story entrance.
 Above are three recessed window areas on the second and third stories.
 The east and west wings are one story and extend from the main building.
 There is a classic Art Deco eagle beneath the center window.
 The original front entrance double doors have a bronze and copper finish.
 They are set beneath a clear glass transom that has its original Art Deco patterned grillwork intact.
 Brickwork on either side of the entrance is a series of receding stepped sections.
 In the interior, the front entrance vestibule has two-tone terrazzo floors having black colored borders with a gray colored field that includes black, gray, white and terra cotta-colored chips and with walnut paneled walls set on a 24 inch black colored marble baseboard.
 The central staircase is located midway along the south wall of the central corridor opposite the front entrance.
 The staircase features a central, double-wide run leading up to a wide landing between flights with return runs along the walls leading from the main landing to the second story.
-The courtroom is located on the second story facing the front of the building and has a two-story ceiling height that extends into the third floor with original floor dimensions of 52 feet by 30 feet.
+The County Magistrate Court courtroom is located on the northwest of the second story.
+The County District Court courtroom is located on the second story facing the north front of the building and has Art Deco light fixtures and a two-story ceiling height that extends into the third floor with original floor dimensions of 52 feet by 30 feet.
 The building houses the District Court of the 4th Judicial District.

 See: The contractor C C Larsen & Sons Company of Council Bluffs also constructed courthouse in Buchanan County and Jones County.